pablf/SIDH/README.md

 ## Usage

-The library is made of modules:
+The library is made of the modules:
  - EC
  - Field
  - Keys